strangiato/pipenv-s2i-example/README.md

 oc expose svc/hello-world
 ```

-We should not be able to access our API endpoint via the route and see our "Hello World' message.
+We should now be able to access our API endpoint via the route and see our "Hello World' message.

 To perform the same actions from the UI you can navigate to the `+Add` menu in the `Developer` view.
 Next, select `Import from Git` and copy the git URL into the `Git Repo URL` field.
 Next, click `Edit Import Strategy`, select `Python` and make sure a 3.9 image is automatically selected.
-Update any of the object names as you would like and click `Create` when you are ready.
+Update any of the object names if you want to, and click `Create` when you are ready.

 Just like with `oc new-app` a new Build should kick off and the application will deploy successfully.
 Since the UI defaults to creating a route, you should be able to access the API endpoint right away.